RationalityEnhancement/ReflectiveLearningChatbots/json/README.md

 Then, the text, `"Welcome to the experiment, ${FIRST_NAME} ${LAST_NAME}"`, defined by the experimenter, would be seen by the user as `"Welcome to the experiment, Bonnie ${LAST_NAME}"`, since there is no reserved variable called `LAST_NAME`.

-Another example of accessing reserved variables is specifying conditional expressions, which is covered in depth with many examples in the section <a href="#Conditions>Conditional Expressions</a>
+Another example of accessing reserved variables is specifying conditional expressions, which is covered in depth with many examples in the section <a href="#Conditions">Conditional Expressions</a>

 ### <span id="CustomVars"> Custom Variables </span>